 It's good at giving a sense that the south is a bunch of tiny kingdoms that, with the wind at your back, you could spit across two of, but it doesn't feel real in the same way.
 Meanwhile, every castle in the Polish version is just an actual castle and looks perfect without a bunch of digital color grading applied to it.

 Compared: Huge and obvious advantage to Netflix here.
 The monsters look cool, the spell effects are sometimes a bit familiar but always competent, and everything looks like money.
 The Polish version has terrible CG even for its time, with the dragon in particular looking like something out of a kid's show.
 The puppetry isn't much better, and there are a lot of scenes where Geralt has to fight some swamp beast which just involves the poor actor thrashing about in the water pretending some hose pipes are trying to murder him.
 Which brings us to...

 Compared: Another easy win for Netflix.
 Sure, its version of the Butcher of Blaviken scene doesn't look much like it's happening at a market but who cares, Henry Cavill straight-up murders those dudes in seconds and it rules.
 I didn't notice on the first watch, but you can even see him deflect a second crossbow bolt between swording two guys.
-Every fight scene has something cool about it, and they're often brutal and full of sudden death right out of nowhere.
+Every fight scene in the Netflix series has something cool about it, and they're often brutal and full of sudden death right out of nowhere.

 Compared: OK, Poland wins here.
 Both shows have some solid costuming, but only in the Netflix version do the Nilfgaardians look like joke guards from a fantasy parody.
 Even their helmets look like knob-ends.
 They're hard to take seriously, and yet the story relies on them being terrifying.